 Remember, Christian men’s motivations are guided by God, and as a result, they have a proven track record of providing the positive results a civilization needs to flourish.

 Radical, second-wave feminist’s intentions, which are guided by dysfunctional, misguided, troublesome females, have proved to be nothing but a disaster, not only for the women themselves, but through their left-leaning voting patterns, for their neighborhoods, communities, and by association, the country!

-It’s time for these old, vain, selfish, radical feminists to own up to their mistakes, to STOP talking and to start listening, before it’s too late!
+It’s time for these old, vain, selfish, irrational, radical, second-wave feminists to own up to their devastating mistakes, STOP talking and to start listening, before it’s too late!

 It’s the Women, Not the Men!

-Update: With Donald Trump’s recent election as President of the United States, its obvious that Christian men are FINALLY speaking up!
+Update: With Donald Trump’s recent election as President of the United States, it’s obvious that Christian men are FINALLY speaking up and FIGHTING BACK!
 Thank God!